dookah/Hawk/README.md

 (./) pip install -r requirements.txt
 ```
 ### Step Two
 Hawk makes use of a number of enviroment variables, you'll need to populate these in your deployment enviroment.
+You can create a .env file (./sehack/sehack/.env) and place these enviroment variables inside that file.
 ```Python
 django_key = RANDOM_STRING_HERE
 ```